Vanguard94-RR/immfly-test/README.md

 Run those commands from within the VM-Setup folder

-Once completed ssh in to the vm and run $ docker-compose up.
+Once completed manually ssh in to the vm as "admin" with "asdf" and run $ sudo docker-compose up.

-The application will be available in http://192.168.122.188:80
+the application will be available in http://192.168.122.188:80